noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

     -   Confirmed that unauthorized users cannot save changes to the database
         -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Create/Create Another/Apply Changes buttons
         -   Logout in new browser tab and click the Create/Create Another/Apply Changes buttons (session has expired error)
+    -   Invalid Page Arguments:
+        -   Confirm the page displays a "You have reached this page incorrectly" when the P230_CRUISE_LEG_ID, or P230_CRUISE_LEG_ID_COPY parameters are invalid (not a cruise_leg_ID for an existing cruise leg record)
+            -   This can be accomplished by opening the View/Edit Cruise Leg page with the Create Leg, Update Cruise Leg, and Copy Cruise Leg buttons and then deleting/reloading cruise/cruise leg data (e.g. execute [execute_all_CRDMA_test_scripts.sql](./test_cases/SQL/execute_all_CRDMA_test_scripts.sql))
+                -   **\*\*Note**: The test data script need to be executed on a development/test instance.
+DVM rules and data will be purged from the database, to avoid data loss do not execute this on a production database.
     -   View/Edit Cruise Leg Form
         -   Cruise Legs
             -   Confirm that the report is rendered successfully